• Biography

 Before joining Calcagni & Kanefsky, Walter was a Partner with a preeminent national firm where, in addition to his white collar criminal defense and complex commercial litigation practice, he also drafted and negotiated international IT outsourcing agreements, business process outsourcing agreements, software licenses, development and escrow agreements, and other IT and internet-related contracts.

-Walter began his legal career as the judicial law clerk to The Honorable Stephen Skillman, New Jersey Superior Court, Appellate Division.
+Walter began his legal career as the judicial clerk to Judge Stephen Skillman, Superior Court of New Jersey, Appellate Division.

 Criminal and Regulatory Defense